microsoft/AzureML-R-template/README.md

 **[Note: the examples in the main branch are based on the [AzureML CLI v2](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-train-cli), currently in preview.
 This offers a simpler and more reliable approach to running R in AzureML but updates may introduce breaking changes.
 For a supported approach, refer to the azureml-cli-v1 branch of this repo.
 When CLI v2 is released, the v1 branch will be deleted. ]**
 ## Getting Started

-To begin, start with [migrating your first R workload to AML](01-job/README.md) in /01-job
+To begin, start in 01-job/.

 ## Contents